-Identification badge: Student identification badge is worn at all times and is to be worn on the upper left shoulder area with the picture facing out.
-Decorative stickers or pins worn on the badge are not acceptable.
+Identification badge: Student identification badge is worn at all times.
+The badge serves as a means of access to the building, identification protection and is to be worn on the left upper chest area with the picture facing out whenever the student is on campus, on assignments or in the clinical laboratory.
+Decorative stickers, pins or any other attachments may not be worn on the badge or uniform.